-He waited several minutes more, watching as others got soaked before they even made it halfway to the front door.
+He waited several minutes more, watching as others were soaked before they even made it halfway to the front door.
 He watched on as at least three couples were thoroughly drenched before disappearing safely inside.
 One couple decided to forego tonight’s activities altogether and turned around before even making it halfway.
 Brian could wait no longer.
 If he was going to go, he had to make his move now.
 Looking around in the back seat, he rummaged for an umbrella for a few moments before giving up.
-Making a run for it, he jumped out and ran through the puddles, locking his car door with his remote as he went.
+Making a run for it, he jumped out and dodged as many of the puddles of standing water as he could, locking his car door with his remote as he ran.

 Opening the front door, he stepped inside onto the rug and waited until the dripping slowed.
 He breathed in deeply and enjoyed the smells.
 Looking around the large open room, he examined the pizza joint and searched for his friends.
 It was not unusually dark, but the lighting was soft.
 Double brass sconces hung around five feet high, adorning the walls about every twenty feet or so.
 Other than those, the only other source of lighting was from small globes that hung below the fans mounted irregularly from the ceiling.

-The walls sported assorted pictures in various sizes consisting of cowboys, old city buildings, and depictions of days long gone.
+The walls contained assorted picture frames in various sizes and colors, sporting cowboys, old city buildings, and depictions of days long gone.
 In all actuality, there was not much available space for new pictures at all; the walls were as busy as the business was.
 Maroon painted paneling reached upward from the floor to the height of four feet.
-From there, beige painted cinder blocks took over, and climb up to the dark colored, stained wooden ceiling.
+From there, beige painted cinder blocks took over, and climbed up to the dark colored, stained wooden ceiling.

 Every week for the last three years, Brian had enjoyed coming here for pizza, beer, and a good time.
-It was not always a Friday, or Saturday that he came; sometimes his friends would do weekdays.
+It was not always a Friday, or Saturday that he came, sometimes his friends would come earlier in the week.
 He can remember this place being smaller years ago.
 The building was twice as big now to accommodate the growing business.
 Additional square tables were added, as necessary to allow for adequate seating.
 Each table had napkin holders, salt, and pepper shakers within reach.
-Parmigiana cheese and crushed red pepper shakers were visibly missing, but available upon request where you placed your orders.
+Parmigiana cheese and crushed red pepper shakers were visibly missing, but available upon request where you placed your order.

-Other than the pizzas and games available for patrons were the nice collection of beers available on tap.
-Other varieties were available in bottles, but the six that were on tap were by far the major draw.
-This place was successful for many reasons, but one might say it was due to their simple business model.
-They sold pizza, subs, and oh yes-beer; and they’ve done so for over forty-five years.
+Other than the pizzas and sports bar games available to patrons, was the nice collection of beers on tap.
+Other varieties were in bottles, but the six that came from kegs were by far the major draw.
+This place was successful for many reasons, but one might say it was mainly due to their simple business model.
+They sold pizza, subs, and oh yes, beer; and they’ve done so for over forty-five years.

-The best thing about this place was on the emphasis of accommodation.
+The best thing about this place was their emphasis on accommodation.
 The plethora of small tables were easily put together to seat any amount of people.
-Each table was big enough to hold plates, pizzas, and pitchers of beer-the three Ps, as his friends called it.
-Scanning the busy room for the third time he gave up and ordered a Blue Moon on tap to occupy his time until his friends showed up, or at least until he found them; he still wasn’t sure he hadn’t missed them.
+Each table was big enough to hold multiple plates, pizzas, and pitchers of beer, or the three Ps, as his friends called it.
+Scanning the busy room for the third time he gave up and ordered a Blue Moon on tap to occupy his time until his friends showed, or at least until he found them; he still wasn’t sure he hadn’t missed them.

 Finding a few empty tables next to each other, he pulled them together and sat down to watch professional basketball; it was after all, Monday.
 He looked at the score that flashed on the screen and realized he did not have a dog in that fight, Brian did not care for either team; although he was enjoying his beer, he soon came to a sad conclusion: all that was left now was to eat his orange slice and walk back up to order another.

-Standing up he noticed how unusually cold the room was.
-The room was colder inside than it was outdoors, which was unseasonably cold; but inside it was almost too cold.
+Standing up he noticed how unusually cold it was tonight.
+The room was colder inside than it was outdoors, which was unseasonably cold, but inside it was almost too cold.
 This was possibly due to a few weeks of unusually below normal temperature weather.
-The sun was barely seen on a single day over the last two weeks now that he thought about it.
-He could not help wondering how next week’s weather would turn out, he could do with a little less rain, and more sunlight.
+Now that he thought about it, the sun had barely been seen on a single day over the last two weeks.
+He could not help wondering how next week’s weather would turn out.
+He could do with a little less rain, and more sunlight, Brian thought.

 Walking back to his left he passed several tables on the way to the small bar and paid for his beer.
-Nodding to the bartender he smiled and turned around to walk back to his table in front of the large screen TV, where he found his friends.
-They had pulled three tables together and were looking at menus and drinking beer-without him!
+Nodding to the bartender he smiled and turned around to walk back to his table in front of the large screen TV, that’s where he found his friends.
+They had pulled three tables together and were looking at menus and drinking beer without him!